-Joe,, leading the group head north to the tours first stop.
+Joe, leading the group heads north to the tour’s first stop.

-On the history tours first, stop the group learned more about White Castle #8.
+On the history tours first, stop the group discovered several interesting facts on White Castle #8.

-The porcelain-steel prefabricated building was modeled after the Chicago Water Tower, with octagonal buttresses, crenelated towers, and a parapet wall.
-Though the structure was designed to be dismantled and then reassembled.
+Located at 3252 Lyndale Avenue. in south Minneapolis, the porcelain-steel prefabricated building was modeled after the Chicago Water Tower.
+In the picture above notice the octagonal buttresses, crenelated towers, and parapet walls.
+The structure was designed to be dismantled and then reassembled when needed.
 However, after moving it the 3rd time to its current location it was moved in one piece.
 See more on the history of this site here.